-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service

 Service Name: Temporary Supplemental Services

+Provider Category:

+Agency

-Provider Category: Agency Provider Type:
+Provider Type:

 Residential Habilitation Provider

 Provider Qualifications

 License (specify):

 Title 55 PA Code Chapter 6400

 Certificate (specify):

-Other Standard (specify):

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+- 1. Have a waiver service location in Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation. - 4.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have documentation that all vehicles used in the provision of Temporary Supplemental Services have automobile insurance. - 7.
 Have documentation that all vehicles used in the provision of Temporary Supplemental Services have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, in a consulting capacity, or volunteers) meet the qualifications for this service. - 10.
+Ensure that staff (direct, contracted, in a consulting capacity, or volunteers) meet the qualifications for this service - 10.
 Comply with Department standards related to provider qualifications.